-Petoro does not tolerate any form of corruption

-or other improprieties, and employees are not permitted to accept remuneration from others in their work for the company.
+Petoro does not tolerate any form of corruption or other improprieties, and employees are not permitted to accept remuneration from others in their work for the company.
 Guidelines on business ethics define what is regarded as corruption, and the consequences of breaching these guidelines are addressed specifically.
 No breaches of these guidelines have been recorded.

 Petoro's employees shall not accept or offer unlawful monetary gifts or other benefits to secure an advantage for themselves, for Petoro or for others.
-Employee directorships and secondary employment must be approved by the CEO in order to avoid possible conflicts of interest.
+Employee directorships and secondary employment must be approved by the President and CEO in order to avoid possible conflicts of interest.
 Guidelines on business ethics detail the consequences of breaches.
 No breaches of the guidelines have so far been recorded.

-Petoro's employees comply with the company's business ethics guidelines.
+Petoro's employees comply with the company's business ethics guidelines

-The company's quidelines on business ethics are publicly available.
+The company's guidelines on business ethics are publicly available.
 Their purpose is to clarify principles which will govern the company's commercial operations and employee conduct.
-All employees sign the company's ethical quidelines each year.
-These quidelines set requirements for the individual to exercise conduct that does not raise questions, based on the requirement to maintain high ethical standards.
+All employees sign the company's ethical guidelines each year.
+These guidelines set requirements for the individual to exercise conduct that does not raise questions, based on the requirement to maintain high ethical standards.
 It follows from the guidelines that the individual is expected to contribute to an inclusive work environment.
 The individual has a shared responsibility to ensure a good environment in terms of health and safety.
 The guidelines also address matters such as the duty of confidentiality, potential conflicts of interest and questions linked to accepting gifts and services.
 Senior employees (President and CEO and employees who report directly to the President and CEO) are prohibited from owning shares in licensee companies.
 Petoro has established requirements for information and ICT security in its activities.

-Petoro's employees discharge their duties with a high level of integrity and honesty, and show respect for other people, public authorities and business contacts, as well as health, safety and the environment.
+Petoro's employees discharge their duties with a high level of integrity and honesty, and show respect for other people, public authorities and business contacts, as well as health, safety and the environment employees.

-Through its HSE declaration, the company has a shared objective regarding a sound psychological and physical work environment for all employees.
 The company shall have a corporate structure that promotes good results within health, safety and the environment.
 Petoro shall actively encourage continuous HSE improvement and believes that all incidents can be prevented.
-PetroAktiv organises a number of social, cultural and athletic activities for employees, and participation in the various events is good.
+The employee association PetroAktiv organises a number of social, cultural and athletic activities for employees, and participation in the various events is good.